Luchador/GUD/readme.md

 3) build rodata.asm into rodata.bin using vaddrs exported from roms symbols, then compress rodata.bin into rodata.rz

-4) rebuild code with new compressed rodata
+4) rebuild code with new compressed rodata.rz and rodata.inc

 As long as the new compressed rodata.rz isn't bigger than space allocated this approach should work fine.